 Uterus- Building a microphysiological system

-The primary goal of this study is to build a human reproductive tract, including the ovary, fallopian tube, uterus, cervix and vagina into a microphysological system that will enable in vitro testing of hormones, drugs and toxic compounds.
-The Kim Lab is focusing on building three dimensional cocultures of uterine cells which will respond to exogenous estrogen and progesterone.
+The primary goal of this study is to build a human reproductive tract, including the ovary, fallopian tube, uterus, and cervix into a microphysological system that will enable in vitro testing of hormones, drugs and toxic compounds.
+The Kim Lab is focusing on building three dimensional cocultures of uterine and endocervical cells which will respond to estrogen and progesterone.

 |Gates Foundation: Gene regulation in the Cervix during the menstrual cycle|

 Epidemologic and laboratory studies strongly point to a pro-proliferative role of progesterone in the breast.
 In collaboration with Dr. Seema Khan (Northwestern), this study explores the potential use of selective progesterone receptor modulators for the prevention of breast cancer in high risk women.

 |Lynn Sage Foundation: Progesterone antagonists for the prevention of breast cancer.|